Method Syntax

 Here, we expect that rect1 can hold rect2 but not rect3.

-Let's create the method new which creates a Rectangle from a width and a height, and a method compare which compares two Rectangle instances, and returns true if both rectangle have the same area and false otherwise.
+Let's create the function new which creates a Rectangle from a width and a height, square which creates a square Rectangle from a size and avg which computes the average of two Rectangle instances:

 #[generate_trait]